-These are set up by universities and businesses and specialise in one or two technical subjects.
-At GCSE they offer a similar curriculum to a typical 11-18 secondary school, including the basics of English and Maths as well as their specialist subject.
+UTCs are colleges set up by universities and businesses.
+They specialise in one or two technical subjects.
+At GCSE level, they offer a similar curriculum to a typical secondary school, including the basics of English and maths, as well as their specialist subject.

-Below you can view a list of schools in the north east / North Yorkshire area with atypical admission ages which you may want to look into for a place for your child in Year 10.
+Below is a list of schools in the north east and North Yorkshire area with atypical admission ages.

 Address: Stephenson Square, Newcastle upon Tyne, NE1 3AS

 NE Futures UTC offers innovative ways of learning for 14-19 year olds.
 Students gain practical experience with employers, which complements the mainstream GCSE and A-Level curriculum.
 The UTC provides pathways to employment in IT and healthcare sciences.
 Students could gain skills in, for example, game development, artificial intelligence, or developing healthcare treatments.

 Address: 1 Ashburn Road, Scarborough, North Yorkshire, YO11 2JW

 Scarborough UTC is a 14-19 school, sponsored by leading employers in the fields of engineering and product design, as well as the University of Hull.
 Alongside core GCSEs and A-Levels in subjects like English, maths, and science, students can study Level 2 and Level 3 technical qualifications in engineering and product design.

 Address: Long Tens Way, Aycliffe Business Park, DL5 6AP